marsch/Microservices/SecureAccessControl/AccessControlManagement.md

 **Advantages**:

-* easy to map Org structure to attributes
+* Easy to map Org structure to attributes
-* widespread usage in modern technologies
+* Widespread usage in modern technologies
 * Multi-tenancy could be handled via attributes

 **Disadvantages**:

-* more complex implementation because of decision making to gather infomation
+* More complex implementation because of decision making to gather infomation

 Links to Literature